Iceland is one of the world’s most popular vacation destinations so we wanted to share these Iceland travel tips so you can get planning!

 Always pack thermals or wool – No matter when you visit, you will need layers, thermals and/or wool.
 Iceland is cold, especially if you are visiting the Highlands or South Coast.

 Bring a sleep mask – So Winter is dark but the summer is bright!
 The midnight sun should not be taken lightly; it shines almost all night so pack a sleep mask to be able to sleep.
-Most hotels have black-out drapes but it is worth bring those eye masks just incase!
+Most hotels have black-out drapes but it is worth bringing those eye masks just in case!